mpv-player/mpv/DOCS/man/en/options.rst

     Specify a priority list of video output drivers to be used.
 For interactive use you'd normally specify a single one to use, but in configuration files specifying a list of fallbacks may make sense.
-See :ref:`video_outputs` for details and descriptions of available drivers.
+See `video_outputs` for details and descriptions of available drivers.

 --vobsub=<file>
     Specify a VOBsub file to use for subtitles.
 Has to be the full pathname